wgmyers/mal/impls/ruby-wgm/NOTES.md

 * Fix MalNumber so it can handle non-integers
 * Fix whatever is wrong such that make "perf^ruby-wgm" fails.

+Digging into the perf^rubywgm issue, it looks like quasiquote macro expansion (and quite possibly all macro expansion) is not working properly, and is closing brackets too early, thus cutting off remaining code.

 ### Step A - Part Three: Meta and friends (2021-05-11/12)

 Implemented 'meta', 'fn?', 'string?', 'number?' and 'macro?'.